 Was chocolate worth more than gold?

+Good question for a guide to fair trade chocolate huh?!
 Back in the Mayan period, cocoa beans were worth more than gold and were even used as currency!
 The Mayans maintained the value of cocoa beans by restricting the harvesting of the beans.

 Have cocoa farmers ever tasted chocolate?